Table of Contents:

 Test Networking Throughput

-- From the closest region server, we want to look at the average, median, min. and max ping values in ms. Follow next steps based on your ping test results.
+- We want to look at the latency or ping values in ms. Follow next steps based on your ping test results.

 - standard expected range.
 Please continue to the Networking Steps to Resolve